uzzielsr/playwright-demo-framework-bdd/README.md

 ---

-### 🔁 Run Tests (Basic & With Reporting)
+### 🔁 Run Tests

+Choose the appropriate command based on your testing and reporting needs:

 ```bash
 npm test
 ```
-Runs all tests in **headless mode** and outputs results to the terminal.
+✅ Runs all tests in **headless mode** and outputs a simple result summary to the terminal.
-✅ Use this for quick local test runs without uploading anything.
+❌ Does not upload results or screenshots.

 ```bash
 npm run test:with-report
 ```
-Runs all tests headlessly, then **uploads results to TestRail** and screenshots to ImgBB (if configured).
+✅ Runs all tests headlessly, then **automatically uploads results to TestRail** and screenshots to ImgBB (if configured).
-✅ Best for CI or automated reporting.
+✅ Best for CI pipelines or automated reporting environments.

 ```bash
 npm run test:headed:with-report
 ```
-Runs all tests **in headed mode** (visible browser), and uploads results + screenshots.
+✅ Runs all tests in **headed mode** (visible browser), with TestRail + ImgBB integration.
-✅ Useful for debugging failed scenarios manually while keeping the reporting.
+✅ Ideal for debugging failing scenarios while still reporting the results.

 ---